What goes with paella or what to serve with paella is something to take into account when you look for the full paella

 As I said before, paella is traditionally served with tapas, as appetizers or starters.
-We know tapas are basic for a proper paella with family, friends or even work colleagues.
+We know tapas is a must for a proper paella with family, friends, or even work colleagues and is what it is usually served as a menu.
 Then, we choose carefully what is served with paella so the whole meal is perfect and not too heavy.
 So, what do you serve with paella?

 Considering this, besides tapas, nothing will be best than a light salad with olive oil, olives, lettuce, tomato, canned tuna, cucumber, onion, boiled egg, white asparagus… it really goes well with paella.

 Gazpacho is a typical Spanish dish, originally from the south of Spain.
 Gazpacho Andaluz is a cold soup, or more appropriately a whipped salad, with ingredients such as olive oil, vinegar, water and other additives such as almonds or raw fresh vegetables, usually tomatoes, cucumbers, peppers, onions, and garlic.